 6: BED AND BREAKFASTS OFTEN LACK MODERN AMENITIES

 Again, it’s tough to generalize, and if all you’re after is wireless internet, that may not be a tall order.
-If modern amenities are your thing, however, you may have more luck finding them at a five star guesthouse or hotel.
-Upper end guesthouses often offer in-suite spa services, massage, shuttle bus transfers, day-trip bookings, complimentary use of kayaks and paddleboards, organic gardens, BBQ’s, in-suite smart home assistants, and more.
+If modern amenities are your thing, however, you may have more luck finding them at a five-star guesthouse or hotel.
+High-end guesthouses often offer in-suite spa services, massage, shuttle bus transfers, day-trip bookings, complimentary use of kayaks and paddleboards, organic gardens, BBQs, in-suite smart home assistants, and more.

 You may have to make your own breakfast, but you can do it whenever you want, order delivery, or choose to go out for breakfast at the restaurant down the lane.

 7: BED AND BREAKFASTS OFFER LESS VALUE FOR MONEY

 When you compare value for money, for the price of a room in a bed and breakfast, you can get an entire oceanside suite at a guesthouse, complete with kitchen, living room, deck, and outdoor hot tub.
 Because bed and breakfasts include breakfast as part of your nightly rate, you don’t have to worry about costs associated with breakfast, but even when you account for this, you’re still coming out on top of choosing a private suite at a guesthouse or a vacation rental by the owner through one of the resellers like Expedia, Booking.com, AirBNB, VRBO, and Agoda.

 Sometimes bed and breakfasts offer the best deal in town, or the only room available, and if you’ve never tried staying in a bed and breakfast but always wanted to, we encourage you to look around and book into a bed and breakfast and give yourself the experience.